rmaceissoft/cookiecutter-django-ya/README.rst

 * Python dependency management via Poetry_
 * 12-Factor_ based settings via django-environ_
 * Optimized development and production settings
-* Media storage using Amazon S3 or Google Cloud Storage
 * Docker support using docker-compose_ for development
 * Procfile_ for deploying to Heroku